jrturton/jrturton.github.com/source/_posts/2015-04-19-fun-with-scrollviews.markdown

 That is a whole lot of theory, and reading about scroll views isn't the best way to understand the mechanics of them.
 I've made a [demo project](http://www.github.com/jrturton/funwithscrollviews) which allows you to see and adjust the numbers for a scroll view.
 I found it very useful when writing this article, hopefully it will aid your understanding as well.
 The demo project was used to generate the animated screenshot above.

+**UPDATE**: I've amended the sample project to also list all the delegate calls that happen when scrolling occurs.

 ## Further reading

 [objc.io](http://www.objc.io/issue-3/scroll-view.html) has a great discussion of how scrollviews work.
 In summary, it all comes down to rectangles (doesn't everything?).
 [Ole Begemann](http://oleb.net/blog/2014/04/understanding-uiscrollview/) has also written a fantastic overview.